afm215/Tensorflow-2.4.1-python3.8-gpu-no-avx/README.md

 * sudo sh cuda_11.0.3_450.51.06_linux.run

-* Make sure the PATH is correctly edited after the install , if not , edit it coorectly with regard to the output installation instructions.
+* Make sure the PATH is correctly edited after the install , if not , edit it correctly with regard to the output installation instructions.

 ## CUDNN